abelardojarab/gputeachingkit-labs/README.md

 [OSX](http://docs.nvidia.com/cuda/cuda-installation-guide-mac-os-x/index.html) are
 also found in the [CUDA Toolkit Documentation Page](http://docs.nvidia.com/cuda/index.html).

-Aside from a C compiler and the CUDA Toolkit, [CMake](https://cmake.org/) is required to generate build scripts for your target IDE and compiler.
+Aside from a C compiler and the CUDA Toolkit, [CMake](https://cmake.org/) 2.8 or later is required to generate build scripts for your target IDE and compiler.
 The next section describes the process of compiling and running a lab.